zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 ## General sketch

-There will be a TOML configuration object, called a "connect string", that describes where Arti is listening for RPC connections.
+There will be a TOML configuration object, called a "connect point", that describes where Arti is listening for RPC connections.

+A file holding a "connect point" is called a "connect file".
-These connect strings will be stored at well-known locations on disk, depending on operating system.
+These "connect files" will be stored at well-known locations on disk, depending on operating system.
 (For example, on [XDG][XDG-user]-compliant Unix, a well-known location might be `~/.config/arti-rpc/connect.d/` or `/etc/arti-rpc/connect.d/`.)

-There will be a default connect string to be used when no file is found.
+There will be a default connect point to be used when no file is found.

-Applications will read connect strings to learn where to connect to Arti RPC.
+Applications will read connect files to learn where to connect to Arti RPC.
 Application users can override these file search paths via environment variables.

-Arti will read these connect strings to learn where to listen for RPC connections.
+Arti will read these connect files to learn where to listen for RPC connections.
 Arti users can override these file locations via a configuration option.
-Arti can be told to listen for RPC connections at multiple locations by specifying multiple connect string files.
+Arti can be told to listen for RPC connections at multiple locations by specifying multiple connect files.

 > Note that "connecting to RPC" is the only part we need to specify here;
 > once the application has an RPC connection, it can find a SOCKS port